Auckland City Hospital Central Plant and Tunnel

 Services Tunnel

-The services tunnel has 4 m x 3.5 m internal dimensions and connects the existing Support Building (Building A01) to Building A40 and has a short stub extending to the west of Building A40 for future extension.
-The end state of the stub will provide a services tunnel ring main through the Campus.
-The works include large diameter retaining piling, bracing, deep excavation and large in-situ reinforced concrete sections.
+The 4 m x 3.5 metre services tunnel connects the existing Support Building (Building A01) to the new Building A40, and includes an extension to the west for future development.
+The extension stub will eventually provide a services tunnel ring main through the Campus.
+The tunnel works include large diameter retaining piling, bracing, deep excavation and large reinforced concrete sections cast in situ.

-Building Services Plant and Equipment Installation and Decommission of Building A06
+Plant and Equipment Installation and Decommissioning of Building A06

-Check out the May 2024 progress update below.
+Check out two years of progress to May 2024 below.

 Project Gallery